Qualytics/userguide/docs/technical-quick-start-guide.md

 !!!note
     If you don't have a specific location to store these results, you can request the **QFS (Qualytics File System)** connector provided by Qualytics for this purpose.

 During the Source Datastore and Enrichment Datastore configuration steps, you'll find an option to `Test Connection`.
-This initiates a synchronous `ConnectionVerification` operation that verifies whether the indicated Datastore can be appropriately accessed from the [Compute Daemon](/userguide/glossary/#compute-daemon):
+This initiates a synchronous operation that verifies whether the indicated Datastore can be appropriately accessed from the [Compute Daemon](/userguide/glossary/#compute-daemon):

 1. If the operation is successful, you can proceed with the configuration.
 Any issues during this `Test Connection` process will result in an error message being displayed on the current step of the form, be it the Source Datastore or Enrichment Datastore step.
 2. After you've validated the connections and click `Finish`, the platform will automatically initiate an asynchronous [Catalog operation](/userguide/glossary/#catalog-operation) for the Source Datastore.

 !!!note
-    If any future operation fails to establish a connection with the Datastore, the `connected` property of the Datastore will be set to `false`.
-When this happens, the UI will provide warnings to help you resolve the connectivity issues.
+    If any future operation fails to establish a connection with the Datastore, the UI will provide warnings to guide you in resolving the connectivity issues.

 ## Generate a [Profile](/userguide/glossary/#profile-operation)